BACK TO INDEX

 Articles in journal or book chapters

 1. J. K. Kim and E.D.
 Sontag.
 Reduction of multiscale stochastic biochemical reaction networks using exact moment derivation.
 PLoS Computational Biology, 13:13(6): e1005571, 2017.
-[PDF] Keyword(s): systems biology, biochemical networks, stochastic systems, chemical master equation, chemical reaction networks, moments, molecular networks, complex-balanced networks.
+[PDF] Keyword(s): systems biology, reaction networks, stochastic systems, chemical master equation, reaction networks, reaction networks, moments, molecular networks, complex-balanced networks.

 Abstract: